gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 This question came up in the conversation of YSDA alumni last month on the occasion of the school turning 19 years old.
 Someone pointed out that 19 is a twin prime.
 Someone else replied that 19 is the number of cells in the only non-trivial magic hexagon.

 Wait, a "magic hexagon"?
-I immediately got curious and went ahead to learn about this beast - and ended up discovering some new mathematics.
+Let's find out, shall we?

+To foreshadow, this is a story about making a mathematical discovery - first without, then with the AI.

 ## Magic Squares and Magic Hexagons

-If you ever dabbled in recreational mathematics, I bet you know about the magic squares.
+You probably know about the magic squares.
 A magic square is a square grid of numbers where every row, column, and main diagonal adds up to the exact same total, known as the magic constant.
-A _normal_ magic square is the one that contains only consecutive numbers from 1 to n^2 on the grid, and typically this constraint is assumed.
+It's also typical to assume the numbers should be consecutive (i.e. from 1 to n^2) - otherwise we'd put the same number into all cells, which is a very boring way to fill it.

 <object
   type="image/svg+xml"